Do you snore, or wake suddenly gasping for air?

 We Welcome New Patients

 Westside Dental Center is a modern and welcoming dentist office in Plantation, FL.
 We invite patients from communities in and around Fort Lauderdale, Coral Springs, Sun Rise, and Davie to visit us at our patient-focused, welcoming dental care practice.
-To learn how comprehensive, personalized dentistry can help improve your smile, contact our Plantation, FL dentist office at (954) 251-0640 or click here to request a consultation online.
+To learn how comprehensive dentistry can help improve your smile, contact our Plantation FL dentist office at (954) 251-0640, or request a consultation online.